 Loans granted to related parties include only loans granted to companies which are controlled by Asseco Poland S.A.
-The balance of loans granted to related parties as at 31 December 2022 includes loans that were granted to Nextbank Sp. z o.o. and adesso banking solutions GmbH.
-The loan granted to Nextbank Sp. z o.o. bears an interest rate of 3M WIBOR plus margin, which is based on the average interest rate for new and renegotiated loans in Polish zlotys, and it shall be ultimately repaid by 31 December 2025.
+The balance of loans granted to related parties as at 31 December 2023 and 31 December 2022 includes loans that were provided to Nextbank Sp. z o.o. and adesso banking solutions GmbH.
+Nextbank Sp. z o.o. was granted a loan in the amount of PLN 1.6 million bearing an interest rate of 3M WIBOR plus margin, and a loan in the amount of PLN 4.2 million bearing an interest rate based on the average interest rate for new and renegotiated loans in Polish zlotys as published by the National Bank of Poland.
+These loans shall be ultimately repaid by 31 December 2025.
 The loan granted to adesso banking solutions GmbH bears an interest rate of 3M EURIBOR plus margin and it shall be ultimately repaid by 31 April 2027.